AstarNetwork/astar-docs/docs/integrations/wallets/ledger/ledger-native.md

 - Ledger Nano-S - The Nano-S device supports claiming a maximum of **2 eras** at a time, so for as long as there are more eras to claim in the dApp staking dashboard, you should continue to claim.
 Based on a month's worth of accumulated rewards (30 eras), 30 claims would need to be initiated using a Nano-S.
 - Ledger Nano X - Based on a maximum of **6 eras per claim,** 10 claims would need to be initiated using a Nano X.

-As you can imagine, staking on multiple dApps using a Ledger device may substantially increase the amount of time and/or administrative overhead required to participate in dApp staking in order to maximize benefits, however, although multiple claims may be required to retrieve all rewards from the Portal using a Ledger device, the fees remain the same per era claimed whether they occur in batches, or as individual transactions.
+Staking on multiple dApps using a Ledger device may substantially increase the amount of time and/or administrative overhead required to participate in dApp staking in order to maximize benefits.
+However, although multiple claims may be required to retrieve all rewards from the Portal using a Ledger device, the fees remain the same per era claimed whether they occur in batches, or as individual transactions.